-In Non-Direct Vent applications, combustion air is taken from indoors and the flue gases are discharged to the outdoors.
-The EL296DFE is then classified as a non-direct vent, Category IV gas furnace.
+In Non-Direct Vent applications, combustion air is taken from indoors or ventilated attic or crawlspace and the flue gases are discharged to the outdoors.
+The EL296UHE is then classified as a non-direct vent, Category IV gas furnace.

 In Direct Vent applications, combustion air is taken from outdoors and the flue gases are discharged to the outdoors.
-The EL296DFE is then classified as a direct vent, Category IV gas furnace.
+The EL296UHE is then classified as a direct vent, Category IV gas furnace.

 In both Non-Direct Vent and Direct Vent applications, the vent termination is limited by local building codes.
-In the absence of local codes, refer to the current National Fuel Gas Code ANSI Z223-1/NFPA 54 in U.S.A., and current CSA-B149 Natural Gas and Propane Installation Codes in

-Canada for details.
+In the absence of local codes, refer to the current National Fuel Gas Code ANSI Z223-1/NFPA 54 in U.S.A., and current CSA-B149 Natural Gas and Propane Installation Codes in Canada for details.

-Position termination according to location given in FIG-URE 35 or FIGURE 36.
+Position termination according to location given in FIG-URE 32 or FIGURE 33.
 In addition, position termination so it is free from any obstructions and 12" above the average snow accumulation.